Subsidy removal: Fuel may be sold at N1000 per litre - DPR

 In a statement seen by Legit.ng on the DPR website, Auwalu, who was responding to questions and comments generated by a paper he delivered, said Nigeria was spending so much on petrol subsidy.

-According to him, getting rid of the subsidy will require making alternative fuel available to Nigerians and failure to do so will lead to the people paying higher prices for petrol.
+According to him, getting rid of the subsidy will require making alternative fuel available to the people and failure to do so will lead to the people paying higher prices for petrol.

 Alternative fuel is the way

-The DPR director reiterated that Nigerians may pay as high as N1, 000 to buy one litre of petrol in the country when subsidy on petrol is removed and when the alternative energy or autogas gas policy becomes fully operational.
+The DPR director reiterated that when there is no more subsidy and the alternative energy or autogas gas policy has become fully operational, Nigerians could be paying as high as N1,000 for one litre of petrol.

-Auwalu noted that the alternative fuel regime also comes with its own cost as it will lead to spending $400 to convert one vehicle from running on petrol or diesel to running on either Liquefied Natural Gas (LNG) or Compressed Natural Gas (CNG).
+Auwalu noted that the alternative fuel regime also comes with its own cost as nothing less than $400 could be spent on converting one vehicle from running on petrol or diesel to running on either Liquefied Natural Gas (LNG) or Compressed Natural Gas (CNG).

 Nigeria's membership of OPEC threatened